Reduced arc schemes for Veronese embeddings and global Demazure modules: Arc spaces

 Note that it is enough to prove this for functions $h(t) a(t), h(t) b(t)$ for some $h$ instead of $a(t), b(t)$.
 Indeed,

 We will prove required identity for $h = \frac{1}{a(t)}$.
 Denote $g = \frac{b(t)}{a(t)}$.
 Then we have:

-The last summation is over all the compositions of $w$ with $u$ nonnegative summands.
+The last summation goes over all the partitions of $w$ with $u$ nonnegative summands.
 Suppose there are $j_0$ zeroes, $j_1$ ones and so on in the composition $i_1 + \hdots + i_u = w$.
 Then we can rewrite the last expression in the form

 The last term can be rewritten as:

 and we are done.

 \end{proof}